Ayiwoma/Data-Visualization-and-Dashboards-with-Tableau-/README.md

 3. Creating data visualization

-   Used charts, graphs, maps to present data retrieved and prepared to showcase information.
+   Used charts, graphs, maps to present data retrieved and prepared to showcase this information on tableau.